 Criminal Defense Attorney in El Paso

-Being charged with a criminal offense in El Paso, Texas or in New Mexico can be a frightening experience, especially if you are an otherwise law-abiding resident.
+As a criminal defense lawyer, we know that being charged with an offense in El Paso, Texas or in New Mexico can be a frightening experience, especially if you are an otherwise law-abiding resident.
 A conviction for a crime can have serious repercussions that can follow you for months or even years.
 Aside from a potential jail or prison sentence, you may be assessed thousands of dollars in fines and costs, be placed on court supervision for a period of years, be ordered to complete certain treatment or counseling programs, lose your driver’s license or professional certifications, and/or may face immigration consequences that include deportation.
 Following a criminal conviction, you may fall into disrepute in your community or at your workplace.

-Prosecutors in Texas and New Mexico wield an immense power over criminal defendants.
+Prosecutors in Texas and New Mexico wield immense power over criminal defendants.
 An experienced and tenacious criminal defense attorney can help ensure your rights as a criminal defendant are respected and potentially avoid some or all of the consequences of a conviction.
-Contact the Aranda Law Firm in El Paso at (915) 201-0432 or in New Mexico at (575) 386-5100 to learn how the services of a criminal defense lawyer can help you in your case.

 - Investigate and present affirmative defenses: Even if you committed a crime, you may have one or more defenses available that will excuse your conduct.
 Any affirmative defenses you may have must be established by evidence you present through your attorney.
 Your criminal defense lawyer can help you in locating witnesses and evidence necessary to establish your defenses.